Alex-42-AI/Graphs-and-Trees/README.md

 ## Restrictions

-- Node values can only be of a hashable type.
+- Node values can only be of a hashable type;
+- And they can't themselves be of type Node.

 ## Not supported